 - that we provide details about the categories of personal information that we collect about you, including how we collect and share it;

-- that we provide you access to the personal information we collect about you; and
+- that we provide you access to, and a copy of, the personal information we collect about you;

 - that we delete the personal information we have about you.

 Please scroll up to our section above on How to make choices about your data for more information about how to make a request.